-^dfork of Signal Messenger, onion routing for metadata anonymity, undelivered messages stored one of the distributed service nodes undelivered messages are stored on nodes that obtain your IP address for delivery at a later moment.
-This is not a preferable characteristic as this contradicts the principles of privacy.
-Sylo is a fully operational platform that does not provide full transparency and cannot withstand the leakage of information in the metadata.
-Berty has all potential as it is secure and transparent, minimizes leakage of privacy-sensitive information in terms of metadata and requirements, but is currently not yet fully developed.
+^dfork of Signal Messenger, onion routing for metadata anonymity, undelivered messages stored one of the distributed service nodes eeveryone can set up node and will be rewarded in crypto token SYLO network and incorporates their own utility network token that fuels their network and provides (paid) features to users.
+In a similar fashion to Session Messenger, undelivered messages are stored on nodes that obtain your IP address to deliver at a later moment.
+This is not a desirable characteristic as this contradicts the principles of privacy.
+Sylo is a fully operational platform that cannot withstand the leakage of information in the metadata and does not provide full transparency to its users.
+Berty has all potential as it is secure and transparent, minimizes leakage of privacy-sensitive information in terms of metadata and requirements, but is currently underdeveloped.